jlahoda/nb-gh-pr/README.md

-# Pull Requests in GitHub for NetBeans
+# Pull Requests from GitHub for NetBeans

 Show open Pull Requests from GitHub directly inside the NetBeans IDE.